mries92/BetterCommandMenu/README.md

-# BetterCommandMenu
+# HoverStats
-Improvements to the command menu
-- Shows item names and statistics on hover
+Shows item names and detailed statistics in the command artifact menu
-- Displays a counter to show how many of each item you have